Retail Cannabis in West Vancouver

 • Has anyone already applied for retail cannabis businesses in West Vancouver?

-Communications Staff: Kristina asked about 3 years ago
+Communications Staff: Kristina asked over 3 years ago

 Yes, staff have received three applications for retail cannabis stores: one in Ambleside Town Centre and two in Horseshoe Bay.